LEIIKUN/LibDumper/README.md

 # LibDumper
 This Project Is Using For Make You Easy Dump Lib From The Memory And Rebuild it

-# ChangeLogs 3.0 :
+# Changelog 3.2 :
-- new ui
+- support root devices

+# Features
 - support for dumping global-metadata.dat from memory
-- improving speed read & writing file
+- speed read & writing file
 - build based kotlin
-- now only support for non root devices [use virtual space]
+- support for (root) & (non root devices [use virtual space])
-- releasing app-debug.apk
-- releasing app-debug64.apk
+- support 32bit and 64bit game

 # Usage :
 - run the app game